nikkomiu/blog/content/guides/secure-debian/1-secure-boot.md

 I typically use `lz4` compression due to its fast read time compared some other compression algorithms.

-To sart make sure you have the `lz4` package installed:
+To start, make sure you have the `lz4` package installed:

 ```bash
 apt-get install lz4